Dynamics#

 }

-🦉Figure out how to tune the initial velocity so that the two balls collide in the air.
+🦉Figure out how to tune the initial velocity of the second ball so that the two balls collide in the air.
 Report your initial velocity and convince us that it actually worked.

 Put your code and graph here.
 This is a little tricky since both balls are flying.